 d.
 According to the Federal Transit Administration, average capital cost per two-way mile for heavy rail is $150 million, and for light rail is $70 million.
 For operating cost per passenger mile: heavy rail is $1.20, light rail is $1.80.
 However, PRT has the potential to cost 37 much less than heavy and light-rail applications, carry high capacity, be flexibly located, and require much less physical “footprint,” potentially reducing easement impact for currently scheduled projects.
 PRT studies have shown a capital cost of about one-tenth the cost of existing rail technology, with similarly low operating costs.

 Article from Oct 13, 2016 Boston Globe: NJ Transit leads list of accidents, safety fines

 We the People, form governments to coerce compliance to law.
 The Governing do not hold themselves accountable for violating laws.
 Any priviate company would be subject to criminal charges with the safety record of NJDOT.
 Yet the Governing in New Jersey use police powers to protect their commerical monopoly from free market competition and to declare sovereign immunity for their safety deaths.
 Sovereign immunity should be removed.
 Background on the nature of government, the Monopoly of Violence.

 The validity of these statement is proven by the 110 million oil-free, injury-free passenger-miles achieved by the PRT network in Morgantown, WV.
 The Morgantown network pays for itself about every 5 years (independent audit).

-NJDOT rejects privately funded innovation that might save the people of New Jersey 560 lives and $36.8 billion per year:
+NJDOT rejects privately funded innovation that might save the people of New Jersey more than half the 560 lives lost per year and $36.8 billion per year in traffic costs: